-Mark Liscio is Co-Chair of the Bankruptcy & Restructuring practice group at Kaye Scholer.
-For over 25 years Mark has represented major financial institutions, steering committees of lenders, syndicate agents, buy side investors and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters.
-Mark was lead counsel on behalf of a number of financial institutions and lender groups during the recent credit crisis in a broad range of cases and asset classes, including RMBS and CMBS facilities, media and energy cases.
-He has recently negotiated and structured a number of debt for equity conversions which have been implemented through pre-packaged and pre-arranged plans of reorganization.MEHR
+Mark Liscio is Co-Chair of the Bankruptcy & Restructuring Department at Kaye Scholer.
+For over 25 years, Mark has represented major financial institutions, steering committees of lenders, buy side investors, syndicate agents and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters.
+Mark was lead counsel on behalf of a number of financial institutions and lender groups during the recent credit crisis in a broad range of cases and asset classes, including RMBS and CMBS facilities and other structured facilities.
+He has recently negotiated and structured a number of debt for equity conversions which have been implemented through pre-packaged and pre-arranged plans of reorganization.

-- Represented the administrative agent and the steering committee in the restructuring of $825 million of first and second lien loans extended to Natural Products Group.
+- Represented the administrative agent and steering committee in the restructuring of $825 million of first and second lien loans extended to Natural Products Group.
 Through a pre-packaged bankruptcy, the first lien pre-petition lenders acquired a majority of the equity of the reorganized entity.
 NPG was voted Restructuring Deal of the Year (Large Middle Market) in 2011.

-- Acted on behalf of the Administrative Agent and a group of four lenders in the restructuring of a $1.2 billion structured construction loan receivables facility extended to Rescap which was repaid in full.
+- Acted on behalf of the administrative agent and a group of four lenders in the restructuring of a $1.2 billion structured construction loan receivables facility extended to Rescap which was repaid in full.

 - Represented a lender in connection with approximately $90 million in loans extended to a prominent New York-based for-profit educational institution.

 Mark is also active in middle market workouts and insolvencies, and has represented ABL lenders in dozens of matters throughout his career.
 He has been involved in a broad array of industries over the course of his career, including media, cable, energy, insurance, retail, apparel, shipping, telecommunications and general manufacturing.